Image

 Last Updated: September 30, 2024

 Homicide lawyer in Franklin County, MO.
-Facing a homicide charge in Franklin County, MO is probably one of the most critical legal challenges anyone can endure.
-These accusations carry harsh punishments, including extended jail time or even the possibility of the death penalty.
-If you’ve been charged with homicide in Franklin County, MO or anywhere in Missouri, speaking with an experienced homicide lawyer right away is essential.
+Facing a homicide charge in Franklin County, MO is one of the most severe legal challenges anyone can encounter.
+These charges carry serious consequences, including lengthy prison sentences or even the death penalty.
+If you have been accused of homicide in Franklin County, MO or anywhere else in Missouri, you need to speak with an experienced homicide lawyer right away.

 • Protect Your Life